 What is the best town to stay in Puglia?

 We love to give this kind of advice.
-Puglia is beautiful everywhere but, there are worth to stay and others that you can skip.
+Puglia is beautiful everywhere but there are worth staying and others that you can skip.
 The best town to stay in Puglia are:

 Alberobello – Can be pricey almost all year